MelonKony/millmint/content/utopia/society/state/education.md

 #### Community Schools

-Community schools are usually administered by a borough or municipality, and are usually smaller than state schools.
+Community schools are usually administered by a borough or [municipality](/municipalities/), and are usually smaller than state schools.
 Although some community schools may combine primary and secondary schooling (called district schools), most serve only primary education.
 Community schools may also refer to village schools, or community-run schools in the local Vekllei tradition.

 #### Studio & Technical Schools

-Studio and technical schools typically refer to secondary schools that specialise in arts or vocational curriculums, as a means to fast-track giifted learning.
+Studio and technical schools typically refer to secondary schools that specialise in arts or vocational curriculums, as a means to fast-track gifted learning.
+These schools may offer boarding, as only a few studio and technical schools exist across the Commonwealth and smaller member-states may send their students overseas to study there.

 #### Faith Schools

+Faith schools in Vekllei are affiliated with an approved religious organisation.
+The curriculum of faith schools have a religious character, usually Jewish or Roman Catholic.
+Faith schools are still required to adhere to the [Commonwealth curriculum](#curriculum) as a minimum education standard.

 #### Boarding Schools

+Vekllei offers a handful of boarding schools, which are usually specialised institutions that may operate as orphanages or for international students.
+Some Vekllei boarding schools include aspects of democratic education.

 ## Education